-DAA4600 Introduction to World History 1 (5 credits) Prerequisite (s): None technology, religion, and culture, and how clashes between these (and other) themes created changes in culture, power, and civilizations.
+DAA4600 Introduction to World History 1 (5 credits) Prerequisite (s): None

+Covering a wide range of world history (Prehistoric to Middle Ages, Western and Asian Civilizations), this module provides an overview of events, civilizations, and cultures throughout time that form major historical shifts.
+Students analyze a series of case studies with particular focus on governments, technology, religion, and culture, and how clashes between these (and other) themes created changes in culture, power, and civilizations.
 Three major themes connect several topics discussed in this module with those explored in HIS 150: issues of authority and inequality within civilizations; encounters and conflicts between civilizations; and cultural and technological exchanges within and between civilizations